I've been so lucky to have had horses in my life since the 1960's - it really was a case of right place, right time.

 We spent a fortune on every specialist we could find; backs, teeth, saddles, bodyworkers, but nothing changed.
 Eventually tunnel-vision set in - I couldn't even think within the box, let alone outside of it.
 Finally, all I could think of was to get a trainer on board to try and out-school these 'attitudes' that Bromley and Murf had developed.
 This was tough for me; after all, I'm a qualified instructor, trained with the Larrigan's, and here I was feeling like a novice and ringing round for a trainer.

 Meanwhile, I started making pretty much every excuse not to ride.
-Knowing what I know now, especially as these days I ride my horses out barefoot and bitless on the buckle, when I think back to those days of forcing Murf against his will in the school, when all the time he was desperately trying to tell me that he had real anatomical and physiological discomfort, I am still mortified with guilt.
+Knowing what I know now, especially as these days I ride my horses out barefoot and bitless on the buckle, when I think back to those days of forcing Murf against his will in the school, when all the time he was desperately trying to tell me that he had real physiological discomfort, I am still mortified with guilt.
 I think he's forgiven me.
 I hope he's forgiven me ...

 Definition of Co-Incidence